9

 After installing the browser, it can be found in the operating system in the program menu "Start" - "Internet".

-LibreWolf's main window color is Dark theme.
-The settings and menu at the beginning are in English: as in most Firefox-based browsers, Russification (or translation into another language) is accomplished by installing a language pack (which isn't available yet, as the browser is new) and a language switcher (like in Pale Moon).
+LibreWolf main window color is dark theme.
+Settings and menus at the beginning are in English: as in most FireFox-based browsers, Russification (or translation into another language) is carried out by installing a language pack ~~ (which is not yet available, since the browser is new) and a language switch (as in Pale Moon).~~

-To install the Russian language, you need to visit the Mozill extension storea FireFox and download the language pack from there at:
+To install the Russian language, you need to visit the Mozilla FireFox extension store and download the language pack from there at:

 "Russian (RU) Language Pack"